iv-org/documentation/FAQ.md

 * Rarely, it can be due to an internal failure of the instance and the video stream can't be fetched.
 A simple page refresh can solve the issue.

-If none of the solutions listed above fix that problem, try switching instances.
-And if that still doesn't work, you'll have to watch the video on youtube itself (sorry for the inconvenience).
+If none of the solutions listed above fix the problem, try switching instances.
+And if that still doesn't work, you'll have to watch the video on YouTube itself (sorry for the inconvenience).

 <br/>